• Skip to main content

 • Place the grapes in a bowl and cover with water.
 Let sit for a minute or two.

-• While the grapes rest, place the kool-aid powder in a gallon size Ziploc bag.
+• While the grapes rest, place the Kool-Aid powder (for sour candy) or sugar (for sweet candy) in a gallon size Ziploc bag.

 • Drain the grapes and shake as much excess water off as possible without dabbing them with a paper towel.

-• Dump the grapes into the bag with the kool-aid.
+• Dump the grapes into the bag with the powder or sugar.
 Seal the bag and shake all around until the grapes are coated.

-• Remove the grapes with tongs, a toothpick, or dump them into a dry colander to separate them from the excess kool-aid powder.
+• Remove the grapes with tongs or a toothpick, or dump them into a dry colander to remove them from the coating.

-• Store in the fridge for an hour until dry.
+• Transfer to a plate or container and store in the fridge for an hour, or until dry.

 • Go with lighter coverage - If you don’t want such a thick layer of flavoring on your grapes, you can opt for dipping them one by one.
 Use a toothpick and dip them into the powder to control how much coverage they retain.